-Ivermectin (eye-ver-MEK-tin) Cream, 1%
+Ivermectin (eye" ver mek' tin) cream, 1%

-Important: Ivermectin cream is for use on the skin only (topical use).
-Do not use ivermectin cream in your mouth, eyes, or vagina.
-Read and follow the steps below so that you use ivermectin cream correctly.
+Important: Ivermectin cream is for use on the face only.
+Do not use ivermectin cream in your eyes, mouth or vagina.

+Read and follow the steps below so that you use ivermectin cream correctly:

-1. Open the tube of ivermectin cream by gently pressing down on the child resistant cap and twist in the direction of the arrow (counterclockwise) as shown below.
+1 Open the tube of ivermectin cream by gently pressing down on the child-resistant cap and twist in the direction of the arrow (counter clockwise) as shown below.
 See Figures A and B. To avoid spilling, do not squeeze the tube while opening or closing.